SammysHP/necessary/README.md

-# necessary – Widgets and tools for the awesome window manager
+# necessary: Widgets and tools for awesome wm

 Experimental, unstable, not really well tested.
 Have fun!